Brandon-Campanile/JetEngineAnalysis/README.md

 Our code can take any number of design inputs and determine the maximum specific thrust and minimum thrust specific fuel consumption for that configuration.
 Alternatively, you can select your desired specific thrust, altitude, and mach number and the code will calculate the desired engine component configuration and mass ratios (including compressor bleed) that will minimize the thrust specific fuel consumption.

-*This application requires the aerospace toolbox be installed in MatLab.
+*Note 1: This application requires the "aerospace toolbox" be installed in MatLab.
 Please see [this](https://www.mathworks.com/help/aerotbx/) link for information on the toolbox and [this](https://www.mathworks.com/matlabcentral/answers/101885-how-do-i-install-additional-toolboxes-into-an-existing-installation-of-matlab) link for how to install it.*

+*Note 2: The optimization and maximization functions require the "Global Optimization Toolbox" which you can lear about [here](https://www.mathworks.com/help/gads/).*
 ___
 ## Tutorial

 [![ ](https://i.imgur.com/vpwhlLY.png)](http://www.youtube.com/watch?v=c-5Q0Uuz6wk)

+*Note: MatLab's app designer leaves much to be desired when it comes to scaling applications to different screen resolutions.
+Your results may therefore vary.*
 ___
 ## How it Works: